-From single research weather stations to mesoscale weather networks (mesonets), Campbell Scientific AWSs have become the worldwide standard for climate and boundary-layer meteorology.
+From single research weather stations to mesoscale weather networks (mesonets), Campbell Scientific automatic weather stations have become the worldwide standard for climate and boundary-layer meteorology.
 They are integral parts of forecasting and monitoring systems worldwide.
 Accurate measurements, low power requirements, and proven reliability in extreme weather conditions make our weather stations ideal for all types of meteorological and climatological monitoring anywhere on earth.Learn more

-We offer a variety of products that can be used to create systems for Weather and Climate.
+We offer a variety of products that can be used to create systems for Automatic Weather Stations (AWS) and Meteorologic Instruments.
 Many of the major components used to create these systems are listed below.
 Please let us know if we can help you configure a system.

 Our weather stations are based around a programmable data logger (typically a CR1000 or CR3000) that measures the sensors, then processes, stores, and transmits the data.
 Our data loggers have wide operating temperature ranges, on-board instructions, programmable execution intervals, and ample input channels for commonly used sensors.
 Wind vector, wet bulb, histogram, and sample on maxima or minima are standard in the data logger instruction sets.
 Most sensors can be measured directly—without external signal conditioning.